 - significant organisational changes, changes in the composition of the Board of Directors, replacement of the CEO and auditor

 - significant disputes or measures taken by the authorities

-- decision on the implementation of stock-based incentive programmes profit warnings.
+- decision on the implementation of share-based incentive programmes

-In addition to this, the Company also discloses the following in company releases:
+In addition to this, the Company also discloses the following in stock exchange releases:

 - share buyback and transfer

 In accordance with the MAR, Gofore notifies the transactions of its managers and persons closely associated with them relating to Gofore’s financial instruments based on received notifications promptly and no later than three business days after the date of the transaction.
 The aforementioned obligation is based on Article 19 of the Market Abuse Regulation (MAR).
 The obligation to notify transactions applies to all transactions once a total amount of EUR 5,000 is reached within a calendar year.
 The threshold is calculated by adding, without netting, all transactions within a calendar year.
 Gofore takes no responsibility for the veracity of the information notified by its managers and persons closely associated with them.